 Online Course Design Orientation Program Online Schedule:

 Addressing the same content and outcomes as our face-to-face programming, the online version also offers faculty the opportunity of an online learning experience with peers.
 The program will be offered to a cohort group each month.
-It will begin and end with an hour-long in-person session, with most content delivery and workshop activities occurring through synchronous communication with weekly topics and expectations.
+It will begin and end with an optional hour-long in-person session, with most content delivery and workshop activities occurring through synchronous communication with weekly topics and expectations.